Fraser Island

 Some of the rarest and most vulnerable species on the planet live here, including turtles and the ant-blue butterflies.

-Eli Creek is a fast flowing creek on the island, which still remains shallow enough that visitors can bathe and wade in it safely.
-Angling, camping, hiking and trekking are all allowed with certain restrictions.
+Eli Creek is a fast flowing creek on the island, which still remains shallow enough so that visitors can bathe and wade in safely.
+Angling, camping, hiking and trekking are all allowed, with certain restrictions.

 Warnings